campg2j003/jfw_nsh/readme.txt

 To use JFW.nsh, you set some defines, define a couple of macros that install the files, and insert the JAWSScriptInstaller macro.
 See the included [sample.nsi](sample/sample.nsi) for an example.

 ## Dependencies
+<<<<<<< HEAD
-This header uses header files currently shipped with NSIS, as well as the uninstlog header.
-The use of this header is minimal and may be eliminated in the future.
+This header uses header files currently shipped with NSIS.
+Support for the uninstlog header file is provided if it has been included.

 By default, the script files are expected to be contained in a folder called script in the folder containing this header.